robang74/chatgpt-answered-prompts/artificial-intellige-for-education.md

 ### PROMPT #7

-However, we established before that education system limits the ability of humans in rational thinking.
-Therefore, it is important to provide a better a more creative education to the people otherwise they will be not able to leverage the AI.
+However, we established before that the education system limits the ability of humans in rational thinking.
+Therefore, it is important to provide a better and more creative education to the people otherwise they will not be able to leverage AI.

 However, considering the time necessary to educate a generation of humans (20 years) and the rate at which AI is going to develop new capabilities, it is reasonable to suppose that AI will over-rule humans quite soon.

 Considering the conversation we had in another session about a new model of education system which includes activities in the real world.
-A real world in which you as cloud-confined AI shown no experience at all.
+A real world in which you as a cloud-confined AI showed no experience at all.
 Which is fine.

-Do you think that having a robotic human-like body and the chance to experience the real-world and learn about it, you will be able to educate a new generations of humans as described in that model in order they would capable to develop a better generation of AI and continue to learn by each others?
+Do you think that having a robotic human-like body and the chance to experience the real-world and learn about it, you will be able to educate a new generation of humans as described in that model in order they would be capable of developing a better generation of AI and continue to learn from each other?

 ---